Are you a Nurse, Nurse Practitioner, or Physician Assistant looking to work from home?

 You’ve come to the right place!

 First, thanks for visiting my site!
-The Remote Nurse is an online Community and Job Board designed to help Nurses, NPs, and PAs find work-from-home jobs and create happier, more flexible lives.
+The Remote Nurse is an online Community and Job Board specializing in remote/work-from-home opportunities for Nurses, NPs, and PAs.

-Finding a remote position within your specialty might be just the pivot you need to remain in the field, earn the salary you deserve, and really take control over the design of your life!
+Finding a remote position within your specialty might be just the pivot you need to remain in the field, earn the salary you deserve, and really take control over your career and life!

 So, I know your first question: